jadzeidan/user-guides/docs/bitbox01/bitbox01_backup.md

 {% include backup.html %}

 ## Instructions
-* To recover your Bitcoin wallet without a Digital Bitbox, enter the wallet backup text and password in the above boxes, click 'generate' and import the recovery key into the Electrum software wallet.
+* To recover your Bitcoin wallet without a BitBox01, enter the wallet backup text and password in the above boxes, click 'generate' and import the recovery key into the Electrum software wallet.
-* To <b>recover Ethereum without a Digital Bitbox, enter the wallet backup text and password in the above boxes, click 'generate' and enter an Ethereum private key into MyEtherWallet.
+* To recover Ethereum without a BitBox01, enter the wallet backup text and password in the above boxes, click 'generate' and enter an Ethereum private key into MyEtherWallet.
 The order of private keys corresponds to the order of public addresses when 'viewing' a wallet in MyEtherWallet.
-* To load your own wallet</b> into a Digital Bitbox, put the PDF file on the micro SD card inside a folder named 'digitalbitbox' in the root directory.
+* To load your own wallet into a BitBox01, put the PDF file on the micro SD card inside a folder named 'digitalbitbox' in the root directory.
-Then, insert the SD card into the Digital Bitbox, and load your wallet using the desktop app.
+Then, insert the SD card into the BitBox01, and load your wallet using the desktop app.
 **High quality randomness is crucial!**
 Otherwise, a thief may be able to guess your key and take your coins.